Clearly, I love turquoise.

 I have recently added a mix of worn wooden spoons to my chrome and turquoise KitchenAid tools (which I store in a clear glass vase on the counter).
 I’ve added a few wood accents all over the kitchen, actually, and I love how they’ve warmed up my turquoise kitchen without adding another color and breaking my mostly monochromatic palette.

-this set is a good buy.
+For just solid turquoise kitchen utensils like mine, this set is a good buy.
 Mine are KitchenAid, which I bought piece by piece to replace my utensils that had worn out.
-I didn't buy everything in the set, because it was already kind of expensive with shipping.
-Now some of the prices are really high because it's discontinued but I get asked, from time to time, where I got my kitchen tools so here's what available: turquoise can opener, turquoise pizza cutter, turquoise whisk, turquoise slotted turner, turquoise short turner, turquoise spatula, turquoise vegetable peeler, turquoise kitchen shears, turquoise measuring spoons, turquoise mesh strainer, turquoise basting brush, turquoise tongs, turquoise ice scream scoop,
+I didn’t buy everything in the set, because it was already kind of expensive with shipping.
+Now some of the prices are really high because it’s discontinued but I get asked, from time to time, where I got my kitchen tools so here’s what available: turquoise can opener, turquoise pizza cutter, turquoise whisk, turquoise slotted turner, turquoise short turner, turquoise spatula, turquoise vegetable peeler, turquoise kitchen shears, turquoise measuring spoons, turquoise mesh strainer, turquoise basting brush, turquoise tongs, turquoise ice scream scoop,

 Turquoise + Bamboo Cutting Board: